hchiam/kotlinSandbox/README.md

-# Learning Kotlin Programming Language
+# Learning the Kotlin Programming Language

 ## Set Up Kotlin for Testing with Terminal / Command Line